37th National Film Awards: Silver Lotus Award

+Citation: For excellence in the use of cinema in projecting the intricate relationship between the drummer and the dancer in Kathakali.

 Best Writing on Cinema

 The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Mrinal Pande was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: